 Do you need to worry about Tropical diseases and Vaccinations?

 Malaria exists in India, but it is rare in Chennai (in 2012, less than 0.2% of the population in Chennai had Malaria).
-In addition, the kind of malaria most commonly found here (P. Vivax) is not the worst.
-If you stay in an air-conditioned room, the risk of getting malaria, even after many years in Chennai, is virtually zero, and the general recommendation is not to take any malaria prophylaxis.
+In addition, the kind of Malaria most commonly found here (P. Vivax) is not the worst.
+If you stay in an air-conditioned room, the risk of getting Malaria, even after many years in Chennai, is virtually zero, and the general recommendation is not to take any malaria prophylaxis.
 Even most visitors staying for years don’t use malaria prophylaxis.
-Presumably, the risk of side effects is significantly greater than the risk of malaria.
+Presumably, the risk of side effects is significantly greater than the risk of Malaria.
 But by all means, get medical advice before you come here.